NFabrizio/blockchain-nft-auth/README.md

 8. Run the application.
    1. In a terminal window on your local machine, navigate to the root directory for this project and run the following command:
       `npm start`
       _This should start the application and automatically open it in a new browser tab.
-If this does not happen, you should be able to access the application at http://localhost:3000_
+If this does not happen, you should be able to access the application at http://localhost:3000_.
+      It may take a few minutes for the application to start.
 9. Mint NFTs.
    1. The default page for the application is the NFT minter.
 This is the view that should be rendered when you visit http://localhost:3000.
    2. Connect your Ganache wallet to the demo app by clicking the "Connect" button in the upper right corner of the screen.
       _Clicking the connect button should cause MetaMask to open asking for confirmation and which wallet you would like to connect._
    3. Enter any string in the "Access Key:" field.
    4. Click the "Mint NFT Auth Token" button.
+      _This should open the MetaMask browser extension with all of the transaction details populated for you._
+   5. Confirm the transaction using MetaMask by clicking the "Confirm" button.
-      _After clicking the button, you should see a transaction hash rendered to the screen immediately and a message with the token ID after 30-60 seconds._
+      _After clicking the "Confirm" button, you should see a transaction hash rendered to the screen immediately and a message with the token ID after 30-60 seconds._
 10. Access restricted content.
     1. Click the "Restricted Content" navigation link near the upper left corner of the screen.
        _This should navigate you to a view with a list of several links to restricted digital content._